Mahesh100/Spring-Java-Framwork/README.md

 - This is called Spring bean autowiring.
 - The autowiring functionality has four modes.
 - These are ' no ', ' byName ', ' byType ' and ' constructor '.
 Another autowire mode autodetect has been deprecated.
+- You can use Spring's @Configurable annotation in the class you want to autowire other beans.
+-